D-Chowk (Islamabad)

-D-Chowk, also referred to as Democracy Chowk, is a large town square located on the junction of Jinnah Avenue and Constitution Avenue in Islamabad.
-It is located in the government district, close to several important government buildings: the Presidency, the Prime Minister’s office, the Parliament, and the Supreme Court.
+Gaza-Chowk, is a large town square located on the junction of Jinnah Avenue and Constitution Avenue in Islamabad, Pakistan.
+It is located in the government district, close to several important government buildings: the Presidency, the Prime Minister’s Office, the Parliament, and the Supreme Court.

+The square used to be a popular recreational area for the local people.
+After the shift of venue from Rawalpindi's Race Course, the Pakistan Day Parade used to be here for several years.
+It has now been moved to the Shakarparian Parade Ground.

 The square is a frequent venue for political rallies and other public gatherings, and has been likened to Egypt's Tahrir Square.
 Since the square is a junction on two major roads, such meetings have repeatedly paralyzed traffic in Islamabad.

 In April 2016, the government decreed that the square should be rebuilt to make it a no-go area for protesters.
 However, political rallies continue to be held there.